Pk-c/EuropaVR/README.md

 ### Known Issues

 -If you ever happen to re-spawn below the ground, open the UEVR menu with R3+L3 and then press Right trigger and Y to reset.

+-Sometimes the book will appear at awkward place, most likely because the dev patched those place in 3rd person.

 -SteamVR shows the game in its desktop theatre and asks you to "Resume game" — expected.
 Steam hands the game SteamVR's OpenXR runtime, SteamVR sees a flat app, and the mod only turns it into a VR app a few seconds later.

 ### If something goes wrong